Adventure Island IV: Reception

 A reviewer in Electronic Gaming Monthly said that Adventure Island IV had better graphics than any previous Adventure Island game for the Famicom.
 They also claimed was the best game in the series for the console.

 GamesTM covered Adventure Island IV in a retrospective on the history of the Metroidvania genre.
 They compared the game to Super Metroid (1994), finding many close similarities between the titles.
 They praise the game for its multi-functional and well integrated items, as well as the ways they allow the player to interact with the world.
 For example, the game contains a water gun item that is used to defeat enemies, put out fires, and revive plants to use as bouncy platforms.
 Kevin Anderson of GameSpy said the game was closer than ever on getting the gameplay right with the Adventure Island series, noting innovative boss battles and a pseudo-3D map display.
-He said the game still has room for improvement; in particular, he criticizes that the game having more than one or two uses for some weapons and that the choice of a dinosaur partner only became important towards the end of the game.
+He said the game still has room for improvement; in particular, he criticizes that the game only has one or two uses for some weapons, and that the choice of a dinosaur partner only became important towards the end of the game.
 He concluded that the game "remained an innovative 2D platformer".